Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

    Prepare the protein and ligand(s) (set constraint) -> Generate a grid (docking) -> Reality check with test case (with co-crystalized ligand) (RMSD is          low) -> Screen a larger database (otherwise repeat from constraint setting) -> Analyze the results

 Once you have screened a larger database, you can analyze the results using some statistical analyses such as receiver operating curve, or ROC plot

+# How do you know your docking model is good to apply for larger ligand libaray

+   * Enrichment -

+   Enrichment is essentially a high true positive rate in the top docked compound set.
+What we are looking for is the ability of the docking model to score known actives better than decoy compounds.
+In these graphs, we are evaluating how much of the docking results do we have to go through to recover all the known actives combined with decoy ligands in a compound set.

+   * ROC plot -

+   An ROC curve, or Receiver Operator Characteristic curve, is the false positive rate on the x-axis versus the true positive rate on the y-axis.
+In a good docking experiment, performed on a retrospective set of known hits and supposed non-binders.
+A metric that is often used to quantify the quality of the ROC curve is the area under the curve, which is just as it sounds the area under the ROC curve.
+The closer to 1 this value is, the better the docking experiment was at enriching for known hits, and the more confidence you can have at taking this docking experiment and applying it to a larger series of unknowns.

+*It is important to note that calculating enrichment is helpful during retrospective analyses - including model validation - and prospectively once you already have experimentally confirmed actives or inactives.
+Enrichment analyses cannot be done on compound libraries with no experimental data.
+While you could calculate the enrichment of some known actives that you docked along with your library, that is more of a retrospective validation of the quality of the model, than a prospective analysis of the quality of the virtual screen*

 * Module 5 : Discuss the Ligand Based Virtual Screening